mdrahmed/cheatsheets/CPS-Tracker/paper.md

+# Current paper issues

+## Introduction
+1. "This is primarily because operating system-level objects and de- pendencies fail to accurately represent application-level semantics, such as picking up a workpiece using a vaccum gripper or retrieving inventory from a high-bay warehouse."
+ - Generally by OS people will think that its just a computer.
+How they will relate the "VGR" with usual office computers?

+# Paper Writing guidelines
 ## Things to make sure
 Make sure that the implementation is well written.
  - show the functions arguments and values were collected.